umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/README.md

 #### Boot order

-The Runtime level will use `Run` instead of `Upgrade` in order to allow the website to continue to boot up directly after the migration is run.
+The Runtime level will use `Run` instead of `Upgrade` to allow the website to continue to boot up directly after the migration is run.
 This happens instead of initiating the otherwise required restart.

 {% hint style="info" %}
 The upgrade is run after Composers but before Components and the `UmbracoApplicationStartingNotification`.
-This is because the migration requires services that are registered in Composers and Components requires that Umbraco and the database is ready.
+This is because the migration requires services that are registered in Composers and Components require that Umbraco and the database are ready.
 {% endhint %}

 ### Unattended upgrades in a load balanced setup